Iffahan/jenkins-beginner-learning/README.md

 4. **Save and Build**:
     - Save the project configuration.
-    - Click "Build Now" to run the pipeline using the `Jenkinsfile` from the GitHub repository.
+    - Click "Build Now" to run the pipeline.

 ## Contributing